Mission & Vision

 Mission

 Modeling interdisciplinary education in action: we apply liberal education that cultivates engaged global citizens and supports lifelong learning.
+Our individual and collective work is a public good that advances understanding of complex problems and societal wellbeing.

 Vision

 The Brooks College of Interdisciplinary Studies serves as a regional and national model for integrative and global learning, innovative teaching, and sustainable, inclusive practices that empower students and expand access to higher education.
-The faculty and staff of Brooks College are deeply committed to not only advancing equity, inclusion and diversity, but in leading Grand Valley State University in these values.
+The faculty and staff of Brooks College are deeply committed to not only advancing equity, inclusion, and diversity, but in leading Grand Valley State University in these values.

 Guiding Principles